New Mexico Business Insurance

 Customized protection for your New Mexico business

-Over 100,000 small businesses call New Mexico home and collectively employ over 54% of the state’s workforce, as reported by the US Small Business Administration (SBA).
-Businesses that employ three or more people are required to protect their employees with workers’ compensation insurance according to state law.
+Over 158,000 small businesses call New Mexico home and collectively employ over 52% of the state’s workforce, as reported by the U.S. Small Business Administration (SBA).
+According to state law, businesses that employ three or more people must protect their employees with workers’ compensation insurance.

 Luckily, choosing the right coverages to protect your New Mexico business is easy with the Progressive Advantage® Business Program.
 Our insurance experts are ready to help you customize a business insurance policy that meets your needs.